 Use the dried flower heads of chamomile rather than the leaves to make the tea.
 The leaves cause the tea to taste bitter.

-It is better to use 15g or less of the chamomile extract while brewing chamomile tea.
-If you are wondering if you can take chamomile while pregnant, the answer is yes.
+It is better to use 15 grams or less of the chamomile extract while brewing chamomile tea.
+If you are wondering whether you can have chamomile tea while pregnant, the answer is yes.
 One to two small cups a day is usually considered safe for pregnant women.

 Does Chamomile Tea Help Induce Labour?